StevenEddies/edc/README.md

 ### Contributing

-I'm not currently looking for development collaborators.
-If you would like to suggest a feature or report a bug, please use the [issue tracker](https://github.com/StevenEddies/edc/issues).
+If you'd like to suggest a feature or report a bug, please use the [issue tracker](https://github.com/StevenEddies/edc/issues).

+I'm not currently *looking* for development collaborators, but do get in touch (see below) if you're interested.

 ### Technology